srivastavr/omnicuris---ecommerce-assignment/README.md

 - create a schema in mysql ( can use Mysql Workbench) with name ecomm
 - no need to create tables, it will be created automatically with models ,
 - default some products are added in products table using CommandLineRunner (in Main)
+- ddl-auto = create-drop in application.properties will drop tables evertime we rerun

 **APIS**